Holmes555/phone-backup/README.md

 - **files_backup** - run incremental copy of Camera and Download folder files to the external drive (it could be changed to any location).
 It uses ADB, so it should be present on your system and require USB Debugging setting On.

+- **obsidian_sync** - run incremental copy of Obsidian vault to the internal drive vault (it could be changed to any location).
+It uses ADB, so it should be present on your system and require USB Debugging setting On.